William L. Allen, M.Div., J.D.

 required, because presentation for care plausibly implies that the patient expects these

 measures and consent may be reasonably inferred by the physician.
-Implied consent does
+Implied consent does not extend to invasive examinations or physical examination of private or sensitive areas

 without explicit oral permission and explanation of purpose.